-It's a real pleasure to invite you and your friends, relations and colleagues, to attend a Disability Sunday event on 2nd / 9th September 2012 at [11.00 am] at our church, which is in [Lupin Gardens, Ambridge].
+It's a real pleasure to invite you and your friends, relations and colleagues, to attend a Disability Sunday event on 2nd June 2013 at [11.00 am] at our church, which is in [Lupin Gardens, Ambridge].

-The coming of the Paralympics to Britain has raised awareness of disability.
-The Paralympics celebrate the abilities of disabled people and that's something we want to reflect in our community.
+Last year's Paralympics raised awareness of disability and celebrated the abilities of disabled people which is something we want to reflect in our community.
 The main talk will focus on what the Bible really says about disability and on God's positive attitude towards disabled people.
 We have also asked a few members of our congregation to speak about their own experiences of disability.
 We plan a drama and musical contributions by disabled people.